MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-basics.md

 # Bot Framework authentication basics

-Often a bot must access protected resources, for example a bank account, on behalf of the user.
+Often a bot must access protected resources, for example email account, on behalf of the user.
 In order to do that the bot must be **authorized** based on the user's credentials.
 Before that, the user must be **authenticated** first.
 Moreover, the bot itself must be a known entity, that is it must be authenticated in the Azure Bot Service context.
-This happens prior the bot is authorized to operate on behalf of the user.
+This happens prior to the bot being authorized to operate on behalf of the user.

 Let's see if we can untangle this bundle by starting with a bird's eye view of the Bot Framework authentication context.